• Skip to primary navigation

 Boiling the Potatoes

-In my opinion, boiling potatoes is so stressful!
+It might seem like a simple task, but in my opinion, boiling potatoes can be stressful.
 Potatoes come in all different shapes and sizes, meaning they all have different cook times.
-To make this as easy as possible, try choosing red potatoes that are all about the same size.
+To make this step as easy as possible, try choosing red potatoes that are all about the same size.

 Start by washing your red potatoes and placing them in a deep pot.
 Fill the pot with some water, making sure that the potatoes are completely covered.
 Always boil the potatoes with the skins on.
 Even if you plan on removing them later, the potatoes will get too soggy if they are boiled without their skins.